amaan-raazi/amaan-raazi/README.md

 I have several years of programming experience across multiple languages and regularly contribute to both open and closed-source projects. **I am always open to collaborating on interesting projects.**

-You can explore my public work below, or check out my <a href="https://www.linkedin.com/in/amaan-raazi/">LinkedIn</a>
+You can explore my public projects below, or check out my <a href="https://www.linkedin.com/in/amaan-raazi/">LinkedIn</a>
 and <a href="https://amaanraazi.com">personal website</a> for more information about my background and experience.

 ---